Superconductivity in kagome metal YRu3Si2 with strong electron correlations: Results and discussion

 Fig. 4(a) shows the specific heat $C_{p}(T)$ of YRu$_{3}$Si$_{2}$ measured from 300 K to 2 K at zero field.
 At high temperature, consistent with the Dulong-Petit law, the $C_{p}(T)$ is close to the value of 3$NR$ ($\sim$ 150 J mol$^{-1}$K$^{-1}$), where $N$ (= 6) is the atomic numbers per formula and $R$ (= 8.314 J mol$^{-1}$K$^{-1}$) is the ideal gas constant, respectively.
 At low temperature, a specific heat jump can be observed clearly due to the superconducting transition.
 It also confirms the bulk nature of superconductivity in YRu$_{3}$Si$_{2}$ (Fig. 4(b)).
 With increasing field, this jump shifts to lower temperature accompanying with the decrease of height.
 On the other hand, at $\mu_{0}H$ = 0.5 T where the superconducting transition is suppressed below 2 K, the relationship of $C_{p}/T$ and $T^2$ can not described by a linear behavior (inset of Fig. 4(c)) and this suggests that there may be an anomalous contribution of high-frequency phonons \cite{Li}.
 Thus, the low-temperature $C_{p}(T)$ at $\mu_{0}H$ = 0.5 T is fitted using the formula $C_{p}=\gamma T+\beta T^3+\eta T^5$, where the first item is the specific heat of electrons at normal state with the Sommerfeld coefficient $\gamma$, and the last two items represent the lattice specific heat when considering the contribution of high-frequency phonons \cite{Yang}.
 The fit gives $\gamma$ = 27.5(8) mJ mol$^{-1}$K$^{-2}$, $\beta$ = 0.12(2) mJ mol$^{-1}$K$^{-4}$ and $\eta$ = 0.00141(7) mJ mol$^{-1}$K$^{-6}$.
 By using the formula $\Theta_{\rm D} =({12 \pi ^4 NR}/{5 \beta})^{1/3}$, the calculated Debye temperature $\Theta_{\rm D}$ is 460(26) K. It is larger than the value in LaRu$_{3}$Si$_{2}$ ($\Theta_{\rm D}=$ 412 K) derived using the same method \cite{Li}, possibly due to the smaller atomic mass of Y than La.

-The specific heat of electrons $C_{\rm ele}$ can be obtained by subtracting the phonon contribution from the total specific heat (Fig. 4(d)).
-According to the method of equal-entropy construction (blue solid lines), the thermodynamic $T_{c}$ is determined to be 2.84 K, consistenting with the values obtained from the $\rho(T)$ and $\chi(T)$ curves.
-The specific heat jump ${\Delta C_{\rm ele}}/{\gamma T_{c}}$ at $T_{c}$ is 1.21(4) which is smaller than the value of weak-coupling limit 1.43.
+The specific heat of electrons $C_{\rm ele}$ can be obtained by subtracting the phonon contribution from the total specific heat (Fig. 4(d)) and the phonon contribution is obtained from the fit of $C_{p}(T)$ curve measured at 0.5 T. According to the method of equal-entropy construction (blue solid lines), the thermodynamic $T_{c}$ is determined to be 2.84 K, consistent with the values obtained from the $\rho(T)$ and $\chi(T)$ curves.
+In addition, the determined $\mu_{0}H_{c2}(T)$ from the $C_{p}(T)$ curves at various fields also exhibits similar trend when compared to the $\mu_{0}H_{c2}(T)$ data derived from the resistivity measurements (orange triangles in Fig. 3(b)).
+On the other hand, the specific heat jump ${\Delta C_{\rm ele}}/{\gamma T_{c}}$ at $T_{c}$ is 1.21(4) which is smaller than the value of weak-coupling limit 1.43.
 It implies that YRu$_{3}$Si$_{2}$ might be a weak- or moderate-coupling superconductor.
 It has to be noted that the existence of Ru impurity could also contribute to the reduced specific heat jump.
 Using the obtained $\Theta_{\rm D}$ and $T_{\rm c}$, the electron-phonon coupling constant $\lambda_{\rm e-ph}$ can be calculated according to the McMillan equation\cite{McMillan},

 where $\mu^*$ is the Coulomb pseudopotential parameter.
 Taken $\mu^*=$ 0.13 as for many intermetallic superconductors, the calculated value of $\lambda_{\rm e-ph}$ is 0.50(2), further confirming that YRu$_{3}$Si$_{2}$ is a weak- or moderate-coupling superconductor.
 All of physical parameters of YRu$_{3}$Si$_{2}$ are listed in Table I.